Dlewis89/Pong/docs/BUILD.md

 $ cd pong
 ```

-Depending on your OS you can need to run a slightly different command
+Depending on your OS you may need to run a slightly different command to start the game.

 - Windows
     ```sh